cyberboy666/r_e_c_u_r/documentation/dependancies_and_licenses.md

 there are no restrictions on selling a product under any of these licenses.

-some [interesting discussion] around difference between modifying a gpl program and using one as a dependancy
+some [interesting discussion] around difference between modifying a gpl program and using one as a dependancy ,
+- if it is part of the os it is ok.
+- if it is not 2-way interacting / sharing datastructures etc - just an input -> output usage it is ok

 there is no restrictions to permissive installer scripts downloading gpl licensed programs (or even the freeware fonts it seems)